swaptify/swaptify-wp/README.txt

 == Installation ==

-NEEDED This section describes how to install the plugin and get it working.

 1. Install the plugin from the WordPress plugin store or upload the zip file using the upload plugin interface in the admin section
 1. Activate the plugin through the 'Plugins' menu in WordPress